-For some reason I’ve always considered Civics and Economics to be senior courses (they are each only a semester), so that is when my kids have done them.
-But in Classical Conversations, which we are involved in this year, they do them in Challenge 1, which is similar to 9th grade.
-If your child is not a history fan, you probably don’t need to do any more history than this.
+For some reason I’ve always considered Civics and Economics to be senior courses (they are each only a semester), so that is when most of my kids did them.
+My youngest spent some time in Classical Conversations, however, and there they do them in Challenge 1, which is similar to 9th grade — so she got them out of the way at that time.

 English gets a little more complicated.
 Most colleges do require a full four years of high school English, but there is no standard sequence.
 Many colleges require some type of literature course, either British literature or American literature — or both.
 Beyond that it’s up to you.
 It can be difficult to narrow down from the vast selection of possibilities.

 I went the simple route (you should have figured out by now that that is my standard M.O., lol) and did two more years of grammar in 9th and 10th grade, and then two years of literature in 11th and 12th.
 There are lots of resources for high school English out there.
 For now just fill in your plan with general course names (e.g., American Literature); as you research curriculum you can get more specific.